What Business Licenses and Permits are Needed in Tennessee?

-County Business Licenses – Most businesses in Tennessee (even home-based businesses occasionally) need to purchase an annual business license with the County Clerk in the county where the business is located and possibly with the Municipal Clerk if the business is located within city limits.
+Most businesses in Tennessee (even home-based businesses occasionally) need to purchase an annual business license with the County Clerk in the county where the business is located and possibly with the Municipal Clerk if it is located within the city limits.
 The two common licenses are the Standard Business License and the Minimal Activity Business License.

-Standard Business License – The Standard Business License is for businesses that gross more than $10,000 annually and that are not exempt.
-You initially file for the Standard Business License with your county clerk, and then you file a tax return of your gross receipts with the TN Department of Revenue.
-Keep in mind that your tax year is based on the fiscal year end of your business.
+Standard Business License – The Standard Business License is for businesses that gross more than $10,000 annually and are not exempt.
+You initially file for the Standard Business License with your county clerk, and then you file a tax return of your gross receipts (gross sales) with the TN Department of Revenue.
+Keep in mind that your tax year is based on the fiscal year-end of your business.
 The fee for the Standard Business License is $15 annually for each location.

 You may also need to obtain a business license from your municipal clerk if your business is located within certain city limits.